-THE KING'S UNIVERSITY COLLEGE ENROLMENT BURSARIES
+THE KING'S UNIVERSITY ENROLMENT BURSARY

-Four bursaries of \$750 are available to members of a Reformed church and who have been residents of Canada for a minimum of two years.
-One bursary is available to one student in each of first, second, third and fourth years of full-time study at The King's University College.
+A bursary of \$1,000 is available to a full-time student who is a member of a Reformed church and who has been a resident of Canada for a minimum of two years.
 Applicants will be considered on the basis of financial need.

-THE KING'S UNIVERSITY COLLEGE Environmental Studies Bursaries
+THE KING'S UNIVERSITY ENVIRONMENTAL STUDIES BURSARY

 Five bursaries of \$500 are available to full-time students enrolled in the B.A. or B.Sc. program in Environmental Studies.
-To be eligible, students must apply, must have satisfactory academic standing and must demonstrate financial need.
+To be eligible, students must have satisfactory academic standing and must demonstrate financial need.